peter-ho-redhat-demo/rosa-workshop-customized/rosa-workshop/rosa-deployment/1-account_setup.md

 ### Configure the AWS CLI
 Although the AWS CLI is already installed in your web-based terminal, it has NOT been configured to use any AWS account. **Please follow these steps in the terminal**:

+1. Enter `echo $AWS_ACCESS_KEY` in the terminal to get the AWS Access Key ID that we provide
+2. Enter `echo $AWS_SECRET_KET` in ther terminal to get the AWS Secret Access Key that we provide
-1. Enter `aws configure` in the terminal
+3. Enter `aws configure` in the terminal
-2. Enter the AWS Access Key ID and press enter
+4. Enter the AWS Access Key ID and press enter
-3. Enter the AWS Secret Access Key and press enter
+5. Enter the AWS Secret Access Key and press enter
-4. Enter the region (**please use `ap-southeast-1`**, which is Singapore) you want to deploy into (you may want to deploy the ROSA in other regions like Hong Kong `ap-east-1`, technically it is feasible as ROSA is available in Hong Kong. *However, please DO NOT try to use other regions unless the instructor say so, as we did not setup enough AWS quota resources in other AWS regions*)
+6. Enter the region (**please use `ap-southeast-1`**, which is Singapore) you want to deploy into (you may want to deploy the ROSA in other regions like Hong Kong `ap-east-1`, technically it is feasible as ROSA is available in Hong Kong. *However, please DO NOT try to use other regions unless the instructor say so, as we did not setup enough AWS quota resources in other AWS regions*)
-5. Enter the output format you want (“table” or “json”).
+7. Enter the output format you want (“table” or “json”).
 For this guide you can choose “table” as it is easier to read but either is fine.

 ### Verify the AWS CLI configuration
 Verify that the configuration is correct.